petrick-ribeiro/petrick-ribeiro/README.md

 Computer Science student at UTFPR.

 ### What am i focused?
-Develop my knowledge in Computer Science and Data Science.
+Develop my knowledge in Computer Science and DevOPS.

  ###